rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 life is at risk.
 Do not visit the GP, pharmacy, urgent care centre or a hospital.

-If a member of staff has helped someone who was unwell with a new, continuous cough or a high temperature, they do not need to go home unless they develop symptoms themselves.
+If a member of staff has helped someone with symptoms they do not need to go home unless they develop symptoms themselves.
 They should wash their hands thoroughly for 20 seconds after any contact with someone who is unwell.
 Cleaning the affected area with normal household disinfectant after someone with symptoms has left will reduce the risk of passing the infection on to other people.
 Read [guidance about cleaning non-healthcare settings](https://www.gov.uk/government/publications/covid-19-decontamination-in-non-healthcare-settings){.govuk-link}.